noritheshibadev/c1offersort/README.md

 ## Features

 **Instant Search**

 - Search across all loaded offers by merchant name
 - Fuzzy matching finds offers even with typos
 - Click any result to instantly scroll to that offer on the page
 - Works seamlessly with thousands of offers

 **Smart Sorting**

 - Sort offers by highest or lowest mileage rewards
 - Sort alphabetically by merchant name (A-Z or Z-A)
 - Automatically loads all available offers before sorting

+**Offer Type Filter**

+- Filter by All, Multipliers (5X, 10X), or Static (500 miles) offers
+- Quickly find high-multiplier deals or fixed-value offers
+- Works with sorting and favorites filtering

 **Favorites Management**

 - Mark your favorite offers with star buttons
 - View all favorites in an expandable list
 - Filter to show only favorited offers on the page
 - Favorites persist across browsing sessions

 **Security & Privacy**

 - All data stored locally—nothing sent to external servers
 - Open source and transparent
 - Minimal permissions required